Smoking among immigrants in metropolitan France

-In this article, authors Myriam Khlat, Damien Bricard and Stéphane Legleye observe the smoking habits of population groups born outside metropolitan France; i.e., in a North African country (in this case immigrants were distinguished from former settlers in French colonial North Africa or repatriates), in sub-Saharan Africa, or French from overseas départements.
+In the article "Smoking among immigrant groups in metropolitan France: prevalence levels, male-to-female ratios and educational gradients", authors Myriam Khlat, Damien Bricard and Stéphane Legleye observe the smoking habits of population groups born outside metropolitan France; i.e., in a North African country (in this case immigrants were distinguished from former settlers in French colonial North Africa or repatriates), in sub-Saharan Africa, or French from overseas départements.
 Each of these groups was compared to the reference population, made up of French-born children of French parents, with adjustments for age and educational attainment.

 The data concern 20,211 persons aged 18 to 70 questioned in French for the 2010 INPES (Institut National de Prévention et d’Education pour la Santé, National institute for health education and prevention) Health Barometer survey.

 The daily smoking levels of sub-Saharan immigrants and French from overseas départements are much lower than for the reference group.
 However, prevalence among male repatriates from North Africa is clearly excessive, while women immigrants from North Africa have the lowest smoking prevalence of all groups.